rossabaker/rossabaker/README.md

 I am [giving up GitHub][give-up-github] for personal use.
 Open Source maintainers need a place that respects their licenses, their time, and their wishes.
-Microsoft ignores our copyrights and copylefts, floods us with AI slop, and the only way to opt out of either is to leave.
+Microsoft ignores our copyrights and copylefts, floods us with AI slop, and the only way to opt out is to leave.

 ## Scope

 This is an individual decision, limited to repos that are "mine."

-I am advocating the migration of my group projects, but I prefer consensus to edict.
+I hope to move all group projects, but I prefer consensus to edict.
 I am pushing my collaborators, but not pushing with `--force`.

 This does not apply to work.
 Their time, their rules.